phastmike/tmv7displaymod/README.md

 Includes schematic and PCB but should refer to [OE9MKV](https://www.kinzi.net/node/16) and [PD2RLD](http://pd2rld.nl/) webpages for more details, schematic, firmware, code and so on.

-Thanks to both and in particular to [OE9MKV](https://www.kinzi.net/node/16) for all the effort in developing an implementing a solution.
+Thanks to both and in particular to [OE9MKV](https://www.kinzi.net/node/16) for all the effort in the development an implementation of a solution.

 ## Generated outputs